 Amazing.
 Although, I could’ve easily slopped up the butter with the sweet corn muffins.

-The mac n’cheese side dish was pretty creative.
-Corkscrew noodles were used instead of the traditional elbow, and of course, the pimento gave the mac an extra spice that you will not typically find in your grandmother’s “recipe”.
+The mac and cheese side dish was pretty creative.
+Corkscrew noodles were used instead of the traditional elbow, and of course, the pimento gave the mac an extra spice that you will not typically find in your grandmother’s “recipe.”

 I’ll admit, I was not thrilled with the price of my bill.
 I am used to Popeye combos, so this was much steeper than what I was used to for pieces of fried chicken.
 However, when I grabbed a napkin from a dispenser on the table, and read the philosophy of this local eatery, my dismay over the bill quickly ceased.

-Honey Butter Fried Chicken is a company that supports their community, their customers, and the staff that helps the business run each and every day.
-The company openly shares their vendor partnerships, and the transparency that their employees are paid well.
-Tipping is unnecessary, as the company shares that the employees are paid and supported well, the expectation of a great experience is to be expected because the staff actually enjoys providing stellar service.
+Honey Butter Fried Chicken is a company that supports their community, their customers, and the staff that helps the business run every day.
+The group openly shares their vendor partnerships and the transparency that their employees are paid well.
+Tipping is unnecessary, as the company shares that the employees are paid and supported well, the expectation of a great experience is to be expected because the staff enjoys providing stellar service.